xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 * **CSS**
 * **Image**: Image-based object recognition allows using an image representing an object to find that object.

-2. Prioritize the selected ones by moving them up and down.
+2. Prioritize these methods by moving them up or down.

-3. If you click on **Configure default locator**, you are redirect to the **Test Design** section.
+3. If you click on **Configure default locator**, you are redirected to the **Test Design** section.

 ### Exclude objects used with keywords

-In some scenarios, you don't need the test engine to try out different locators to find a non-existing object.
+In some scenarios, you do not need the test engine to try out different locators to find a non-existing object.
 Hence, you can turn off the self-healing mode when detecting objects used with specific keywords.
 For example, the `verifyElementPresent` and `verifyElementNotPresent` are excluded by default.

+To exclude a keyword from the self-healing mode, do as follows:

+1. Go to **Project > Settings > Self-Healing > Web UI**.
+2. In the **Exclude objects used with the following keywords** section, click **Add**.
-To decide which keyword to exclude from the Self-healing mode, go to **Project > Settings > Self-Healing > Web UI**, then add keywords to the exception list.
+3. Insert keywords you want to exclude from the self-healing mode to the exception list.

    When an object is used with the specified keywords in this field, Katalon Studio does not try locating that object with the self-healing mode.

 For example:

-**Given** the `verifyElementPresent` keyword is added to the exception list, and the **input_Username_username** object's default locator is broken.
+You add the `verifyElementPresent` keyword to the exception list.
+In your test, the default locator of the **input_Username_username** object is broken.

-**When** we run the following block of codes:
+You run the following test script:

 ```java
 WebUI.openBrowser('https://katalon-demo-cura.herokuapp.com/')